allan-lafrance/zeno-paradoxes/README.md

 This code illustrates the classical paradox in a simple Python program, demonstrating the concept of infinite tasks required for Achilles to catch the Tortoise, even though Achilles is faster.

 ### The Dichootomy Paradox
-This paradox questions the precise moment when a moving arrow reaches its target.
-The script uses a loop to divide the arrow's motion into increasingly smaller steps until it finally reaches the target.

 his Python code illustrates the classic paradox involving a rock being thrown towards a tree.
 The code defines a function: